Bitvis VIP Specification Coverage

 Note

-The requirement map file is an optional CSV type file used as input to the run_spec_cov.py script.
-This file maps super-requirements to testable sub-requirements.
-A super-requirements is compliant if and only if all of it’s sub-requirements are compliant.
+The Requirement Map file is an optional CSV type file used as input to the run_spec_cov.py script.
+This file maps compound requirements to sub-requirements.
+A compound requirement is compliant if and only if all of its sub-requirements are compliant.
+Descriptions and testcases for the sub-requirements can also be listed in the Requirement Map file.
+The sub-requirement definition lines must be placed below the requirement/sub-requirement mapping lines.

 File